davebridges/biomolecule-scripts/RNAseq/README.rst

 Generation of a Counts Table
 """"""""""""""""""""""""""""

 For DESeq and DEXseq, a counts table needs to be generated.
-To generate the counts table, using R run the Rmarkdown script **counts_table.Rmd**.
-The script currently aligns reads to the latest ensemble assembly, downloaded from biomart and this should be set to whatever you used for your tophat alignment.
+Before running this Rmarkdown script **counts_table.Rmd**, you will need to modify the script as follows:

+1. Move all of your alignments in bam format into a directory marked tophat_out (relative to where the script is).
+Alternatively, change the appropriate line on the script.
+2. Modify the *working_directory* parameter to where you are going to run the script.
+3. Change the sample_ids line to the ids from your alignments.
+The script will loop over the sample_id vector.
+4. Set the txdb to use whichever genome assembly used for your alignments.
+It is currently set to use the latest ensembl assembly.
 It is possible to use archived (older) alignments, see the biomaRt documentation.

-This script will generate two counts tables:
+This script will generate two counts tables for further analysis:

 * transcript_counts_table.csv
 * exon_counts_table.csv

 Running DEXseq
 """"""""""""""